waschinski/shaarli-clickcounter/README.md

 The clickcounter data resides in the `data` folder of your Shaari installation in a file called `clickcounter.php` so your data should be contained in your regular Shaari backup.

 See [Backup & Restore](https://shaarli.readthedocs.io/en/master/Backup-and-restore.html) in the Shaari documentation for details.

+## Reset
+If you would like to reset the click counters simply delete the `clickcounter.php` file from the `data` folder of your Shaari installation.